robusta-dev/robusta/docs/configuration/sinks/discord.rst

 Discord
 #################

-Robusta can report issues and events in your cluster to Discord.
+Robusta can report issues and events in your Kubernetes cluster to Discord.

 .. image:: /images/discord_example.png
     :width: 1000